Veterans Affairs Medical Center Substance Abuse Treatment

 Veterans Affairs Medical Center Substance Abuse Treatment - Grand Island, NE

 Veterans Affairs Medical Center Substance Abuse Treatment is an addiction treatment center located at 2201 North Broadwell Street, Unit 116-b in the 68803 zip code in Grand Island, NE.
 It is operated by the U. S. Department of Veterans Affairs.
-Veterans Affairs Medical Center Substance Abuse Treatment provides prescribes suboxone, naltrexone administration and relapse prevention from naltrexone.
-Some of the treatment approaches used by Veterans Affairs Medical Center Substance Abuse Treatment include motivational interviewing, rational emotive behavioral therapy and 12 step rehabilitation.
-Veterans Affairs Medical Center Substance Abuse Treatment provides one year inpatient heroin rehab and long term heroin rehab.
-It also provides residential heroin abuse treatment and halfway and sober housing.
-Other addiction treatment offered includes gambling disorder treatment.
+Veterans Affairs Medical Center Substance Abuse Treatment provides naltrexone administration, relapse prevention from naltrexone and suboxone prescription.
+Some of the treatment approaches used by Veterans Affairs Medical Center Substance Abuse Treatment include motivational incentives, CBT and motivational interviewing.
+Veterans Affairs Medical Center Substance Abuse Treatment provides long term heroin rehab and residential long term heroin rehab.
+It also provides residential heroin addiction treatment and transitional and sober living.
+Other addiction treatment offered includes treatment for gambling disorder.

 Address: 2201 North Broadwell Street, Unit (116-B), Grand Island, NE 68803